 - Article II.
 Purpose

-- Collect information and/or conduct research regarding issues which effect black faculty and staff.
+- Collect information and/or conduct research regarding climate and issues that affect the veteran community and their families.

 - Article III.
 Membership